thinkthoughts/translatepi/README.md

 See [LICENSE](./LICENSE)

 ## Contributing
-Open to contributors aligned with non-violent, anti-supremacist values.
+Open to non-violent, anti-supremacist observers.
 Create an issue or submit a PR.

 ## Contact
-For signal boosts or structured scientific outreach, visit: [sisterpoints.info](https://sisterpoints.info)
+For signal boosts or structured scientific outreach, email consensusMechanics@gmail.com